 To manage currency risk and purchase foreign currency, the Group has made investments into government bonds issued by the Ministry of Finance of Ukraine denominated in USD with a maturity of not more than six months.
-As of December 31, 2021, all respective government bonds have been settled.

-22. PROVISIONS
+23. PROVISIONS

 Provisions are recognized when the Group has a present obligation (legal or constructive) as a result of the past event, and it is probable that the Group will be required to settle that obligation and a reliable estimate can be made of the amount of the obligation.
-Provisions are measured at the managements' best estimate of the expenditure required to settle the obligation at the reporting date and are discounted to present value where the effect is material.
+Provisions are measured at the management's best estimate of the expenditure required to settle the obligation at the reporting date and are discounted to present value where the effect is material.
 The main provisions the Group holds are in relation to employees' bonuses and decommissioning and restoration obligations.